Jump to content Jump to footer

 Keyword: Emergency aid Ukraine

-So far, over 8 million people from Ukraine have found protection outside the country, most of them in neighbouring Poland, Moldova, Hungary or Romania.
-Together with Solidar Suisse and three Romanian non-governmental organisations, AWO International has been supporting refugees in Romania since March 2022.
+So far, more than 8 million people from Ukraine have sought refuge outside the country, most of them in neighbouring countries such as Poland, Moldova, Hungary or Romania.
+Together with Solidar Suisse and three Romanian NGOs, AWO International supported refugees in Romania at the beginning of the war.

-• in Timişoara, our Romanian partner organisation LOGS distributes vouchers and cash to refugees and offers counselling on topics such as housing, work and school.
+• In Timișoara, our Romanian partner organization LOGS distributed vouchers and cash to refugees and provided counseling on issues such as housing, employment, and schooling.

-• in Brasov, together with the Romanian NGO Migrant Integration Center, we support refugees through cash distributions, psychological support in individual and group sessions, social activities, art offers and counselling.
+• In Brașov, we worked with the Romanian NGO Migrant Integration Center to support refugees through cash distributions, psychological support and social activities.

-• At the border crossings between Romania and Ukraine and between Romania and Moldova, our partner organisation AIDRom distributes food, hygiene items and medicines to those in need.
+• At the border crossings between Romania and Ukraine and Romania and Moldova, our partner organisation AIDRom distributed food, hygiene items and medicines

 You might also be interested in